MEDCoE celebrates 102 years of training and educating Army medicine personnel

-Col. Princess Atunrase, U.S. Army Medical Command (MEDCOM), serves as narrator during the U.S. Army Medical Center of Excellence’s 102nd Birthday commemoration event and cake cutting ceremony to honor the MEDCoE’s place in Army Medicine’s rich and storied history, May 13, 2022, at JBSA-Fort Sam Houston, Texas.
+JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas –The U.S. Army Medical Center of Excellence (MEDCoE), who unceremoniously marked their Centennial Birthday in 2020 due to the COVID-19 pandemic, conducted a 102nd MEDCoE Birthday commemoration event to honor the MEDCoE’s place in Army Medicine’s rich and storied history, May 13, 2022, at JBSA-Fort Sam Houston, Texas.

+The ceremony, hosted by the MEDCoE Command Group, Maj.
+Dennis LeMaster, Command Sgt.
+Maj.
+Clark Charpentier and J.M.
+Harmon III, welcomed over 200 on-line and in-person attendees, and opened with a historical video.

+According to the MEDCoE Historian, Lewis Barger, the MEDCoE origin story began on 15 May 1920 when, Major General Merritt Weber Ireland, The Surgeon General (TSG) of the U.S. Army at the time, gave approval to establish the Medical Field Service School at Carlisle Barracks, Pennsylvania.
+The foundation continued in Texas as the school was moved to Fort Sam Houston in 1946.
+Today, the school boasts the largest trooped force on the joint base.

 |Date Taken: